SOMPODDA/DA-205-TravelTide-Project-VIII/README.md

 * Segment data by setting thresholds on behavioral metrics
 * Find outliers using visual and statistical techniques
 * Implement multi-variable data segmentation using two, three, or more behavioral metrics
-* Design effective data visualizations to communicate insights to a non-technical audience
+* Design effective data visualizations to communicate insights to a non-technical audience.
+(Create an executive summary and slides of the customer segmentation results.)
 * Practice delivering evidence-based business recommendations to stakeholders

 This Project will enable you to develop business intuition around the marketing project your analysis is supporting, as well as check your understanding of the database and the various data processing strategies required to build a robust customer segmentation dataset.